Many beginners in the DJ scene tend to easily confuse a controller with a mixer.

 The Best Option for You

 The DJ controller is clearly the best choice for most DJs.
-Regardless of skill level, using a controller can have a huge impact on the quality of your sets, not to mention each track.
-The controller really gives the DJ the ability to experiment with different sounds, mixing techniques, and transition styles.
+Regardless of skill level, using one can have a huge impact on the quality of your sets, not to mention each track.
+They really give you the ability to experiment with different sounds, mixing techniques, and transition styles on one unit.